Pratikbhanuse/pratikbhanuse.github.io/_pages/about.md

 I am a theoretical physicist by education and enthusiastic and curious about the implementation of laws in physics and tools in mathematics in the realm of finance and economics.

-Academically speaking I completed my M.Sc. in Materials Physics form Brock University.
+Academically speaking I completed my M.Sc. in Materials Physics from Brock University.
 I like to learn computer programming as it helps me to visuallise, pratically implement concepts from physics and mathematics.
 Currently I am involved in implementing python for trading purposes.
 If you'd like to know more about me please view my [Complete CV](/assets/pdf/Pratik-Resume.pdf){:target="_blank"}.